Owen-Cummings/GRR-Docker-Lab/README.md

 # GRR-Docker-Lab
 Local Google Rapid Response dev environment built with Terraform.
 Deploys specified number of Nginx and Ubuntu clients and enrolls them with the GRR server.
 A simple lab environment I've been using to work on a Google Rapid Response project.

+*Currently only tested on linux: will likely require tweaking for MacOS or Windows*

 ## Requirements
 - A working Docker instance
 - Terraform